TheUnknownFew/GameOfLife/README.md

 > Learning a rendering API

-For this project, I want learn to implement some sort of rendering API such as OpenGL or DirectX.
+For this project, I want to learn to implement a rendering API such as OpenGL or DirectX.
 The specific API has not been decided upon at this time.

 > Creating a build system